-

 How to brew Lubao

-For brewing Lubao, it is recommended to use water at a temperature of about 95°C. The tea leaves are placed in a gaiwan or teapot and filled with hot water.
-The brewing time may vary depending on personal preference and the age of the tea.
+For brewing Liubao, it is recommended to use water at a temperature of approximately 95°C. The tea leaves are placed in a gaiwan or teapot and filled with hot water.
+Steeping time may vary depending on personal preference and the age of the tea.

-Lubao 2002 in a bamboo basket is a real treasure for connoisseurs of Chinese tea.
-Its deep taste, rich history and useful properties make it an indispensable drink for those who value traditions and seek new taste sensations.
+The 2002 Lubao in a bamboo basket is a true treasure for Chinese tea connoisseurs.
+Its deep flavor, rich history, and beneficial properties make it an indispensable drink for those who value tradition and seek new taste sensations.

 Country